Mantinum/backyfull/backy_x/README.md

     *   If checked, the entered SFTP password will be stored securely in the system's credential manager (e.g., macOS Keychain, Windows Credential Manager, libsecret on Linux).
     *   If unchecked, the password will be used for the current session only and for any immediate scheduled task setup, but will not be stored persistently by BackyFull's credential manager.
 If a previously stored password exists for the host/user combination, unchecking this box will cause it to be deleted from the system's credential manager when settings are saved.
     *   For subsequent sessions or scheduled backups (if saved), `SftpTarget` will attempt to retrieve the password from the credential manager if the password field is left empty.

+### GCS Backup Setup
+When "Google Cloud Storage Backup" mode is selected, BackyFull reads OAuth 2.0 credentials from a file named `oauth_credentials.json` located in the same directory as the application.
+This JSON file must provide at least `client_id` and `client_secret` fields as issued by Google.
+If the file is missing or malformed, GCS functionality will be disabled and an error will be logged.

 ### Scheduling Backups
 *   **Daily Backup Time:** Set the time for the automated daily backup.